shreyasinghal1111/shreyasinghal1111/README.md

 # 💫 About Me:
+🚀 Frontend-focused Web Developer with hands-on experience building modern, scalable web applications
+⚡ Specialized in creating clean, responsive, and high-performance user interfaces
+🧠 Strong foundation in React.js with a focus on usability, performance, and maintainable code
-🔭 Web Developer <br>👯 I’m looking to collaborate on open source contributions<br>
+🤝 Actively looking to collaborate on impactful open-source and real-world projects

 ## 🌐 Socials: